Shellcial/Alai-Maze-/README.md

 # Alai-Maze
 This is a game imitating "Tower of the Sorcerer" (Japanese: 魔法の塔, Chinese: 魔塔)

-You can download the whole Unity project (without the audio since they are licensed)
+* You can download the game for window or mac platform in the Release

-You can also download the game for window or mac platform in the Release
+* You can also download the whole Unity project (without the audio since they are licensed)

 ## Development Environment
 Unity Version: 2021.3.1f1